 Skip to main content

-You can follow these instructions to install Dremio in a Kubernetes cluster running in an on-premises environment.
+You can follow these instructions to deploy Dremio in Kubernetes provisioned through a cloud provider or running in an on-premises environment.

 Prerequisites